What are the pros and cons of a double oven?

 Is a double oven worth it overall?

 If your family looks forward to meals with all the sides plus dessert, a double oven can help you manage.
 Use the separate compartments to juggle dishes with different cooking requirements, and keep completed dishes warm while you finish cooking the rest.
 If cooking a simple one-pan dinner on busy nights, a double oven range lets you cook with just the smaller oven compartment.
 For extra capacity, a double wall oven can fit enough for school events, neighborhood gatherings, and holiday get-togethers.
 Whether a double oven is worth it is up to you and your lifestyle.
+You can also learn about different types of ovens to help make the right choice for your family.

 Explore double ovens from Whirlpool